 While rat poison is an often dependable way to dispose of rodents, you’ll be left on the hook for finding them afterward.
 Because these tiny pests will nest in different places in your home, the rats may die in inaccessible areas and emit a foul odor.

-Borax works similarly to boric acid, and you may already have some in your laundry room.
-Add the borax to boiling water and mix in sugar or honey.
+Borax works in a similar way, and you might already have some stored with your laundry supplies.
+To create a homemade bait, add the borax to boiling water and mix in sugar or honey.
 Place the mixture in a small bowl, or pour it into a spray bottle.

 Check out this video for an in-depth demonstration of how to make a borax ant killer.